Powerlearnproject/se-day1-assignment-Graspower/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry.
+Explain what software engineering is and discuss its importance in the technology industry. is the systematic application of engineering principles, methods, and tools to the development and maintenance of quality software systems. technology- allows development of various softwares that improve aspects of life.

 Identify and describe at least three key milestones in the evolution of software engineering.
+1960-development of first programing languages 1970-advent of structered programing
+1960-development of Agile methodologies

 List and briefly explain the phases of the Software Development Life Cycle.